adafruit/build-mpy/README.rst

 build-mpy
 =========

-GitHub Action for building packages of .mpy files for CircuitPython projects and attaching them to releases as ZIP files.
+GitHub Action for building packages of ``.mpy`` files for CircuitPython projects and attaching them to releases as ZIP files.
+Files other than ``.mpy`` and ``.py`` files will be added to the ZIP file as well.

 Inputs
 ======